If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Trying to Drive Yourself to Muir Woods

 Trying to make the drive without a plan (and especially without a reservation) will likely leave you pretty disappointed – you may even make the trek up for nothing.
-That’s why we’ll always recommend taking one of our Muir Woods tours!
+That’s why we’ll always recommend using our very own shuttle and tours service!

 Trying To Do It Alone